 Entering college is an exciting and sometimes intimidating venture.
 For many, it’s the first time they get to leave the safety of their parents’ home and get to live on their own.
 However, money-management can make it less stressful and healthy financial habits will help you make the most out of your college experience.

 Salespeople will try to manipulate you to make a sale.
 But, if you live in a deregulated area you have power to choose your utility provider.
 A great way to manage and save your money is to do a price comparison of your utility and internet providers as well as all of the other services that you use.
 Go online and do your homework by comparing rates and deals to find the cheapest one.

 Having roommates is a great idea for several reasons.
 Financially, you’ll be able to share expenses such as rent, bills, appliance and furniture.
 However, you will get much more than someone to carry the financial costs with, you might even get a friend for life as you will be together for better or worse throughout your college experience that will have its fair share of ups and downs.

 Save money on supplies

 Textbooks are not cheap.
 You can rent them from the library or if you must buy ones, you can buy used ones from older students or find them on Amazon.
-Sites such as eCampus.com allow you even to rent them.
+Some sites allow you even to rent them.
 Downloading them in a digital format is even cheaper.